RCrockford/kOS-Scripts/README.md

 # kOS-Scripts
-Some kOS scripts for flight control and the like.
+Some kOS scripts for rocket and plane flight control and the like.